Analysis | The Andrew Cuomo timeline: What he said about sexual harassment vs. the allegations against him

 Here’s a brief timeline of when he has dealt with this topic, alongside the allegations against him in bold:

-- May 2013: Cuomo addresses his rising approval ratings as governor during scandals in New York government, including one involving an assemblyman and sexual harassment.
+- May 2013: Cuomo addresses his rising approval rating as governor during scandals in New York government, including one involving an assemblyman and sexual harassment.
 He says of suggestions that he might shoulder some blame: “No, because look … is the governor to blame for Vito Lopez’s sexual [harassment]?
 No. When a congressman is doing sexual bad behavior, do we blame the president for a congressman’s sexual exploits?
 Ah, no.”

 - June 2013: Cuomo introduces a Women’s Equality Act proposal that includes banning “sexual harassment in every workplace.”

-- Later Dec.
-2017: When a reporter asks Cuomo what the state government is doing about potential sexual harassment in its ranks, Cuomo responds that the question is a “disservice to women” because sexual harassment exists in many other industries.
+- Late December 2017: When a reporter asks Cuomo what the state government is doing about potential sexual harassment in its ranks, Cuomo responds that the question is a “disservice to women” because sexual harassment exists in many other industries.
 The New York Times labels it an “ungainly dip into the sexual harassment debate.”
 The state Republican Party alleges Cuomo delivered a “bizarre lecture to a female journalist about sexual harassment.”

 - 2018: According to Boylan, Cuomo gives her an unwanted kiss on the lips.

 - May 2018: Cuomo joins calls for the resignation of New York Attorney General Eric Schneiderman (D) over allegations that Schneiderman choked and hit women.
-“My personal opinion is that, given the damning pattern of facts and corroboration laid out … I do not believe it is possible for Eric Schneiderman to continue to serve as attorney general,” Cuomo said.
+“My personal opinion is that, given the damning pattern of facts and corroboration laid out … I do not believe it is possible for Eric Schneiderman to continue to serve as attorney general,” Cuomo says.
 Schneiderman resigned, though he denied assaulting women, saying he had engaged in “role-playing and other consensual sexual activity.”

 - July 2018: Cuomo tells an event held by Women for Cuomo, “What a pleasure to be here, one of the few men in a room full of women.
 Could be worse, could be worse.
 Usually, it is worse.”
-The remark was criticized, leading New York Attorney General Letitia James to defend Cuomo.
+The remark was criticized, leading New York Attorney General Letitia James (D) to defend Cuomo.

-- Jan.
-2019: Cuomo asks reporters who are crowding him to step back, joking, “I’ll bring you all up on charges under the MeToo movement.”
+- January 2019: Cuomo asks reporters who are crowding him to step back, joking, “I’ll bring you all up on charges under the #MeToo movement.”
 The remark is again criticized for making light of sexual harassment.
 Cuomo explains the next day: “It was an offhand comment just to get them to move back.
 You know, the physical assault was overwhelming, but it was just an offhand comment.”

 That last Cuomo comment is particularly relevant now.
-He argued for a lower standard for proven harassment, saying it needn’t be “severe or pervasive.”
+He argued for a lower standard for proved harassment, saying it needn’t be “severe or pervasive.”
 That standard would suggest people in positions such as his should exercise extreme caution to avoid even the perception of a problem.

 Cuomo’s alleged actions, at the very least, would suggest someone who didn’t take nearly so much care in his private actions as he suggested in his public comments was acceptable behavior.

-Democrats have expressed some buyer’s remorse when it comes to pushing Franken out over alleged conduct that wasn’t as severe as that of many other men accused during the MeToo movement.
-But against that backdrop, how could you ever have a conversation with a 20-something staffer about sex with older men and your openness to relationships with someone in her much-younger age group?
+Democrats have expressed some buyer’s remorse when it comes to pushing Franken out over alleged conduct that wasn’t as severe as that of many other men accused during the #MeToo movement.
+But against that backdrop, how could you have a conversation with a 20-something staffer about sex with older men and your openness to relationships with someone in her much-younger age group?

 Both Bennett’s and Boylan’s allegations point in the direction of a man who was at the worst seeking relationships with his female stuff, and at the very least extremely careless in his private interactions with them, in a way that his public comments would suggest Cuomo should have known was wrong.